 You twisted gently out of my hands and began to walk back to where the squirrel lay.
 I could tell exactly where the juices from the open neck met the dirt, because it was raining in torrents now and the water was red there.

 I watched to see what you would do, and in doing so I watched the colors, too.

 Rain crashed into the burnt orange leaves of autumn that hung from sycamores and plane trees alike.
-Pools of water were forming on the ground now, and next to me a leaf succumbed to its weight and floated gently down towards its own reflection.
+Pools of water were forming on the ground now, and next to me a leaf succumbed to its weight and floated gently down toward its own reflection.
 The ripples were too small for me to see when the leaf landed, but I knew there had been one.

 I saw all this, but I remember none of it.
 Remembrance and memory are two very different things, and for everything besides you that day, I lacked the first.

 I suppose there are some things I remember about myself.
 It’s impossible to forget a feeling you’ve tried to forget in the past.
 It’s a funny thing I’ve noticed, actually.
 We as humans tend to spend so much time on the things we’d rather not remember, that the moments become ingrained into our minds like scars in skin.